We are purchasing a house and require a conveyancing solicitor in Tintagel who is on the RBS approved panel. Can you recommend a local firm?

-You should be able to recover this from the law firm if they were not on the Lloyds panel.
+You should be able to recover this from the law firm if they were not on the UBS panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.

 We are intent on selling our house in Tintagel and the buyers lawyers are claiming that there is a possibility that the property was built land that was not decontaminated.
 Any local conveyancer would know that there is no such problem.
 For the life of me I don't know why the purchasers instructed a nationwide conveyancing practice rather than a conveyancing solicitor in Tintagel.
 We have lived in Tintagel for 5 years we know of no issue.
 Should we contact our local Authority to obtain confirmation that there is no issue.

 It sounds as though you may have a conveyancing solicitor currently acting for you.
 Are they able to advise?
 You need to enquire of your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same ailment)